-A professional educator in my day job, I have been working and playing with dogs for almost a decade, training and competing in multiple companion dog events with my own dogs and volunteering hundreds of hours to helping shelter dogs and their adopters and 4-H youth.
+A professional educator in my day job, I have been working and playing with dogs for over a decade, training and competing in multiple companion dog events with my own dogs and volunteering hundreds of hours to helping shelter dogs and their adopters and 4-H youth.

 I am a member of the Idaho Capital City Kennel Club, the Lizard Butte Kennel Club, and Boise Agility Runners and Climbers (BARC).
 I have held several board and officer positions with BARC.
 I frequently serve as Trial Chair for local AKC, USDAA and NADAC agility trials through these clubs.
-I have judged agility and obedience for 4-H youth, and serve as the co-superintendent for the Canyon County Fair dog show.
+I have judged agility and obedience for 4-H youth, and serve as the co-superintendent for the Canyon County Fair 4-H and FFA dog show.